-One of the largest metal recyclers in the Midwest is knocking down shredder dust with a pair of dust suppression machines, helping operators to increase production by as much as 30 percent.
+One of the largest metal recyclers in the Midwest is knocking down shredder dust with a pair of dust suppression systems, helping operators to increase production by as much as 30 percent.

 "We recognized that we needed to go beyond the integrated injectors and closed-loop system of the shredder, so we began researching additional mitigation techniques."

 A spokesman said the equipment is so effective that the company can now run its shredder line even on days when dusty source materials and unfavorable wind conditions might have prevented operations in the past.

 The powerful DustBoss dust suppression machines were also a key element in securing EPA approval for a new shredder.
 Successfully meeting the requirements allowed the facility to begin processing automotive scrap, a market in which it could not be competitive using its existing equipment.

 In addition to aiding the permit process, the company estimates the benefits have been so significant that the dust suppression system paid for itself in about six months.

 The scrapyard dust control plan

 The recycling facility is a privately owned scrap buyer and recycler processing about 30,000 tons per month of both ferrous and non-ferrous scrap.